PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-05 19:54:39
+Last updated: 2024-04-05 19:55:13
-Random Quote: Jesus!
-Just grow some fucking balls! - Walter White
+Random Quote: I want you to allow yourself to aknowledge the pain that you so clearly feel. - Fabiola Torres